-Your drinking water comes from Upper Lake Mary, springs in the Inner Basin of the San Francisco Peaks, and groundwater, which is pumped from the Lake Mary and Woody Mountain well fields, the Inner Basin wells, and local "in-city" wells.
+Flagstaff's drinking water comes from many different sources: Upper Lake Mary, springs in the Inner Basin of the San Francisco Peaks, and groundwater, which is pumped from the Lake Mary and Woody Mountain well fields, the Inner Basin wells, and local "in-city" wells.
 Plans are underway to install up to five additional "in-city" wells over the next 10 years.

-- Reservoir Filtration Plant.
-Our Inner Basin water is high in quality and requires little treatment — just filtration, disinfection (with chlorine) and ultraviolet radiation to kill any harmful, disease-causing bacteria that may be present.
+- Reservoir Filtration Plant: Our Inner Basin water is high in quality and requires little treatment — just filtration, disinfection (with chlorine), and ultraviolet radiation to kill any harmful, disease-causing bacteria that may be present.